aci-ref/facilitation_best_practices/activities/03-engagement.md

 or security team if you are unsure.

-Remember, one of the overall goals of creating this tracking system is to make your group appear professional and organized by capturing the information necessary for research success.
+Remember, one of the overall goals of creating this tracking system is to convey a professional and organized appearance by capturing the information necessary for research success.
 This overhead needs to be balanced with the other duties of facilitating — keep in mind the return on investment for each part of the process.